jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 We can simply save the following command in a `.sh` or `.bat` file as the case may be, but then this commands can grow as the number of source files grows. you can actually maintain the preceding commands in a shell script file called a build script but then questions like..

 - can run the same commands on all platforms? i.e portability
 - What happens when a new directory or file is added to the project?
-Do we have to keep manually editing thr build script tho acommodate new stuffs?
+Do we have to keep manually editing the build script tho acommodate new stuffs?
 - What happens if we need a new product, like a new library or a new executable file

-In summary a  good build system should handle all of the situations mentioned covered above plus i just wanted to explain a little bit of what happens under the hood in cpp 🤷🤷
+In summary a  good build system should handle all of the situations mentioned covered above plus i just wanted to us this as an excuse to explain a little bit of what happens under the hood in cpp programs 🤷🤷